khilnani/behindthesite/README.md

   - Twitter Bootsrap
   - Bootswatch Themes
   - RequireJS
+  - Hosted: github Pages
 - API
   - Nginx
   - Varnish cache
   - Python / Django
+  - Provisioning: Ansible
+  - Hosted: AWS
 - Data
   - PostgreSQL
+  - Provisioning: Ansible
+  - Hosted: AWS

 Developer Notes
 -----------------

 - Source code for the UI code is contained in `src/`

-> Unfortunately, i have not open sourced the Python/Django API due to effort to prune it of API keys etc.
+> Unfortunately, i have not open sourced the Python/Django API due to effort to separate API keys, configs etc.

 - Production code is in the main/root directory.
 - To build, change (CWD) to the `/src` directory and run: